HarrisonOfTheNorth/Elspic-IoT-the-next-generation/README.md

 So where the general definitions of IoT start to break down, is where connectivity and transmission occurs is a context that is not Interweb based, and yet data magically appears from a device, or to and subsequently on a device, that does not use any of the Interweb's protocols - for example, HTTP, TCP, and others.

-Examples of such **Non-IoT** devices are those that transmit and receive via Bluetooth or ZigBee, Short-Wave radio or terrestrial television, or even via a mere serial port connection.
+Examples of such **Non-IoT** devices are those that transmit and receive via Bluetooth or ZigBee, Short-Wave radio, terrestrial television even amateur radio and amatuer television, ... or even via a mere serial port connection.
+Even a device at the end of a Morse Code wire can be automatically controlled, and yet that's not IoT.
+By the same token, there's other technology that is at the other end of the spectrum to the telegraph that's modern, amazing, and yet is 'hidden under the IoT rock'.

-- Yet the proliferation of various such 'Non-IoT' but nevertheless *leading-edge* devices, lays it upon us to want to categorise all of them under a singular umbrella so that we can accellerate the development of the collective science.
+- So the proliferation of various such 'Non-IoT' devices that are effectively hidden because they do not come up in an IoT search word result - but which are nevertheless *leading-edge* devices that warrant exposure to everyday John and Jane Tech - lays it upon us to want to categorise all of them under a singular umbrella so that we can accellerate the development of the collective science.
 The analogy here is that IoT is under a rock, but the broader science is not!
 Let's leave no stone unturned!

 Doing so will allow us to sub-categorize the science, and in doing so, extend ourselves into an 'IoT, the new generation' sort of wonderwall.